Network Usage Desklet

 How it does it:

 The vnstat daemon runs in the background and collects info about your Internet usage all the time the machine is running and maintains a data set from once it is initially activated.

-The applet detects which device you're currently using, and exports a graph using vnstati.
+The applet detects which device you're currently using, and simply exports a graph using vnstati.
 The latest version allows you to select the type of graph although for most users the default summary will be the most useful.

 What you need for it to work:

 - To install vnstat

 - To install vnstati

 - To have vnstat configured for the devices you are using.

 Notes: In Linux Mint, you can simply run